FiniteStateGit/tutorial-portfolio/content/01-popups.md

 # Project Requirements

-The Script Canvas Gem must be enabled for your project.
+For this tutorial the following Gems *and* their dependencies must be enabled in your project:
+Script Canvas
+MessagePopup